ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

   However, you can easily override the default `luasnippets` directory name and store snippets in any directory (or set of directories) on your file system---LuaSnip's loaders let you manually specify the snippet directory path(s) to load.
  I recommend using a directory in your Neovim config folder, e.g. `"${HOME}/.config/nvim/LuaSnip/"`.

-- Load snippets by calling the LuaSnip Lua loader's `load` fuction from somewhere in your Neovim startup config (e.g. `init.lua`, `init.vim`, etc.):
+- Load snippets by calling the LuaSnip Lua loader's `load` function from somewhere in your Neovim startup config (e.g. `init.lua`, `init.vim`, etc.):

   ```lua
   -- Load all snippets from the nvim/LuaSnip directory at startup